sivaramakrishnansr/BLAG/README.md

 # BLAG: Improving the Accuracy of Blacklists
 This repository consists of necessary scripts to run BLAG.
+Please refer our [paper](https://steel.isi.edu/members/sivaram/papers/BLAG_NDSS.pdf) for more explanation.

 ![BLAG pipeline](figs/blag_pipeline_8.png)

 ## Requirements
 `pip install surprise pandas`

 [Surprise](http://surpriselib.com/) is a Python package for running recommendation systems.

-## BLAG Configuration
+## Processing blacklists
-The config file stores the value for different parameters used in BLAG.
-Please refer our [paper](https://steel.isi.edu/members/sivaram/papers/BLAG_NDSS.pdf) for more explanation.

-`known_legitimate_senders=known_legitimate_senders`

-Known legitimate senders for a network.
-Used to curate the misclassification blacklist.

-`processed_ips_files=blacklist_ips`

-Processed blacklist data.
-Source of Blacklist data

-`l=30`

-Constant L for exponential decay.
-L ensures recently listed blacklisted addresses are allocated a high relevance score compared to addresses that were listed way back in the past.

-`K=5`

-Constant K for recommendation system.
-K determines the number of latent features that contribute to an address to be listed in a blacklist

-`results_folder=blag_ips`

-Write BLAG results folder

-`avoid_blacklists=`
+To obtain the recommended scores for IP addresses in blacklists, there is a preprocessing step that generates a file known as `processed_blacklists`.
+Ensure that blacklists are downloaded to a folder containing the heirarchy as shown below:

+`blacklist_folder:
+  year:
+    month:
+      date.zip`

+This is the format that we maintain our blacklist dataset at https://steel.isi.edu/members/sivaram/BLAG/.
+A sample folder is present in this repository named blacklists.

+To run generate this file, run:

+`python process_blacklists.py --start_date "" --end_date "" --blacklist_folder ""`

-Avoid blacklists
+## Processing blacklists
+After generating the processed_blacklists file, you can generate recommended scores as follows:

+`python blag.py --end_date "" --misclassifications "" --output_file ""`

+where misclassifications consists of the file with known misclassifications.
+A sample misclassifications file is provided in this repository named false_positives.